azureossd/nodejs-performance-samples/memory-cpu-built-in/azure-functions/HelloWorldFunction/README.md

         }
     ```

-- Then download the `.cpuprofile` through Kudu and use `chrome://inspect` and `Open dedicated DevTools for Node` then click on `Memory` tab to analyze it.
+- Then download the `.heapprofile` through Kudu and use `chrome://inspect` and `Open dedicated DevTools for Node` then click on `Memory` tab to analyze it.